SharePoint Online or on premises?

 - Major versions: 2001, 2002, 2003, 2007, 2010, 2013 and 2016

-However, in the last 10 years, SharePoint got lots of competition from Google Apps, DropBox and other services, which were much simpler to use, required no infrastructure and existed based on subscription model.
+However, in the last ten years, SharePoint got lots of competition from Google Apps, Dropbox, and other services, which were much simpler to use, required no infrastructure, and existed based on a subscription model.
 As such, in 2011, Office 365 suite was born and SharePoint got bundled into the package along with other great Microsoft applications, like:

 - MS Office

 Just like Google Apps, the service became available on a subscription model and, as a result, became extremely affordable.
 However, SharePoint can still be acquired as an on-premises solution as well.